 A former teacher, policy expert, and non-profit executive director, Brittany has committed her life and career to justice.
 She currently plays many roles, all focused on freedom.

 Brittany serves as Teach For America’s Vice President of National Community Alliances, where she leads partnerships and civil rights work with communities of color.
-Beyond Teach For America, Brittany was a Ferguson protestor and continues in activism as, among other things, co-founder of Campaign Zero, a policy platform to end police violence.
+Beyond Teach For America, Brittany is a Fall 2018 Fellow at Harvard's Institute of Politics.
+She was a Ferguson protestor and continues in activism as, among other things, co-founder of Campaign Zero, a policy platform to end police violence.
 She is a contributor to the Crooked Media network, most notably contributing to the weekly news roundup on Pod Save The People, which earned the team two 2018 Webby Awards for Best News Podcast.
 Brittany is a Video Columnist for Mic News, and writes for many publications.

 Recently, Brittany launched Love + Power, a hub created to inspire, empower, and outfit everyday people to seismically shift society.

 Brittany was an appointed member of the Ferguson Commission and President Obama's Task Force on 21st Century Policing.
 Today, she continues to advocate for urgent systemic change at critical decision making tables and through national and international media.

 From New Zealand to London, across the United States, and at the White House, Brittany has traveled extensively to impart lessons of empowerment, movement building, effective social impact, liberatory leadership, and empowerment for women and girls-especially those of color.
 Her popular TEDx talk, “It’s about time to value Women of Color in Leadership” exemplifies the passionate calls to action and personal storytelling she shares with audiences.